sargalias/old-personal-website/posts/Programming first principles/9. First principle - Principle of least astonishment/Programming first principles - 9. First principle - Principle of least astonishment.md

 Clever code takes more time to decipher and understand.
 Juniors in your team may take a long time to understand it or even not understand it at all.

-Regardless of experience clever code is usually more difficult to understand.
+Regardless of experience, clever code is usually more difficult to understand.
 It does things that need deciphering.
 It's also possible to decipher it wrong if you're in a rush.

 A reason why this happens is perhaps because at the time of writing the code we **know what we're trying to accomplish**.
 It's the future self we have to worry about who doesn't know what we were trying to accomplish + has to decipher the code we wrote.